TNGPS/gameye-sdk-docs/README.md

 How cool is that!

-# availabkle SDK options
+# Available SDK options
-The Gameye SDK's are the recommended way to use out API's.
+The Gameye SDK's are the recommended way to use our API.

-SDK are available in several popular languages:
+Our SDK's are available in several popular languages:
-1. Typescript (node.js)
+1. Node.js (Typescript)
 1. Golang
 1. PHP
-1. raw REST API (curl)
+1. Raw REST API (curl)
-1. request more languages ....

-In these pages we well show you how easy it is to use the SDK's and tge raw REST API's.
+In these pages we well show you how easy it is to use the SDK's and the raw REST API.

-## Get started
+## Getting started

-### get an API KEY
+### Get an API KEY

-Obtain a free Gameye API key, please send us an [email](mailto:support@gameye.com)
+Obtain a free Gameye API key, please send us an [email](mailto:support@gameye.com).

-All API request need to be authorised using your `API_KEY` as an (oauth) `Bearer` token
+All API request need to be authorised using your `API_KEY` as an (OAuth) `Bearer` token.

-### install the SDK
+### Install the SDK
-Follow the in instructions for your language of choice bellow.
-In case of any trouble, check out out FAG or or contact support, for assistance
+Follow the instructions for your language of choice bellow.
+In case of any trouble contact our support department for assistance.

-#### install the SDK (node.js using npm)
+#### Install the SDK (Node.js using npm)

 ```bash
 $ npm install @gameye/sdk -s
 ```

-#### install the SDK (Golang)
+#### Install the SDK (Golang)
 ```goLang
 TODO ....
 ```

-#### install the SDK (PHP using composer)
+#### Install the SDK (PHP using composer)

 ```php
 $ composer require gameye/gameye-sdk-php